gomorpheus/morpheus-msdns-plugin/README.md

 - Having the Powershell module installed on the RPC SERVER offers some performance benefits.
 As scripts are no longer transferred on each Rpc call.
 - The module uses a standard json interface between Windows RPC SERVER and Morpheus
 - Parsing DNS resource record properties into json is now much faster.

+## Morpheus Agent for Rpc
+This version prepares the plugin to support the Morpheus Windows Agent as an rpc transport.
+NOT supported fully in this release.

 ## Morpheus Microsoft DNS Plugin Controls